wp-plugins/quietly/readme.txt

 3. Easily insert your list or further customize it within your post editor before embedding.

 == Changelog ==

+= 1.3.4 =
+* Fix list embed description not showing in excerpts in posts with an embed only.
+* Fix embed not inserting in post editor when switching from Text to Visual mode or vice-versa.

 = 1.3.3 =
 * Remember last settings when inserting an embed.